jlangch/venice/doc/readme/embedding.md

 ## Sandbox

-If the expressions or rules come from an untrusted source a sandbox should be set in place to prevent malicious actions.
+A Venice [Sandbox](sandbox.md) allows a program to execute _Venice_ in a restricted sandbox if the expressions or rules come from an untrusted source.

 ### Strict Sandbox